The Dangers of Dehydration – Signs You’re Not Drinking Enough Water

 The above symptoms mostly apply to adults.
 Infants and young children manifest other symptoms of chronic dehydration, namely:

 - Diaper remains dry even after 3 hours

 Dehydration is serious and can land you in the hospital.
 Most people recover quickly by drinking fluids that contain electrolytes and carbohydrates and upping their intake of water, but severe cases can require IV fluids and extra rest.

-Be on the lookout for signs of dehydration in yourself and others, especially infants, the elderly, and high school athletes who have started practicing for fall sports!
+Be on the lookout for these dehydration symptoms in yourself and others, especially infants, the elderly, and high school athletes who have started practicing for fall sports!
 Encourage athletes and outdoor workers to replace fluids and drink on a regular basis.
-Beat the heat by carrying a reusable water bottle with you or low-calorie sports drink and replenish fluids throughout the day.
+Beat the heat by carrying a reusable water bottle with you or a low-calorie sports drink and replenish fluids throughout the day.

 There is some truth to the adage: Let thirst be your guide!
 The best prevention is to stay well-hydrated and pay attention to how much you are drinking, sweating, and urinating and how you feel.
 Here are other ways to prevent dehydration: